sripberger/nani/README.md

 ```

 ### Iterating MultiErrors
-Unlike `VError`, `nani` makes it easy to iterate not just through primary
+Unlike VError, Nani makes it easy to iterate not just through primary causes,
-causes, but through the entire cause chain of every error in a `MultiError`, as
+but through the entire cause chain of every error in your `MultiError`s, as
 well.
 Simply use the `iterate` function:

 ```js